 - Step 6

-Note: If you are an advanced user of Google Tag Manager (GTM) you can specify your own script firing triggers here.
-Note: If the script does not load upon page load tracking will not occur.
+Note: If you are an advanced Google Tag Manager (GTM) user, you can specify your script firing triggers here.
+Note: If the script does not load up on the page, load tracking will not occur.
 This will affect any Snapshots, A/B tests, Edits, and/or Recordings from properly recording.

 - Step 7